bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-06-26-newsletter.md

 vulnerabilities for older Bitcoin Core releases, suggests continued testing of RCs for LN software, and describes a proposed technique to make Bitcoin Core nodes a bit more resistant to eclipse attacks.
-Also included are our regular sections on bech32 sending support, popular StackExchange topics, and notable changes to popular Bitcoin infrastructure projects.
+Also included are our regular sections on bech32 sending support, popular Stack Exchange topics, and notable changes to popular Bitcoin infrastructure projects.

 {% comment %}<!-- include references.md below the fold but above any Jekyll/Liquid variables-->{% endcomment %}